andyferris/Dictionaries.jl/README.md

 We need a generic interface to create new dictionaries.
 I'd like to make working with an imagined `StaticDictionary` or `DistributedDictionary` or `GPUDictionary` to be seemless, such that generic code "just works" and does the logical performant operations.
 This work is not complete.

-Constructors need some thought, and are mostly unimplemented.
+Constructors may need some more thought, and are partly implemented.
 In general, `MyDictionary()` seems appropriate to create an empty dictionary (or indices).
 For `AbstractIndices`, it seems appropriate for `MyIndices(iter)` to simply iterate through the input *values*.
 The form `MyDictionary(undef, ::AbstractIndices)` seems appropriate to create an `ismutable` dictionary with given keys but uninitialized values.
-That might suggest `MyDictionary(newvalues, newindices)` as the general initialized form, where the key-value pairings are defined by the mutual iteration of the inputs (or perhaps via `broadcast` so `newvalues` could be e.g. a scalar and this is like `fill`).
-A single argument `MyDictionary(otherdict)` could copy the keys and values from `otherdict`, and is a bit like `convert`.
+That suggests `MyDictionary(newvalues, newindices)` as the general initialized form, where the key-value pairings are defined by the mutual iteration of the inputs (or perhaps via `broadcast` so `newvalues` could be e.g. a scalar and this is like `fill`, though this is not yet implemented).

+In future work, a single argument `MyDictionary(otherdict)` could copy the keys and values from `otherdict`, and is a bit like `convert`.
 I also note that sometimes working with `Pair`s is most convenient, so this clashes with the idea of having `MyDictionary(iter)` to iterate `Pair`s like `Dict` would (and `MyDictionary(pairs...)` seems ill-advised).
 Nevertheless, a solution for `Pair`s would be nice (even if it is a factory-style pattern).

 `similar` works like `AbstractArray`: it creates a container that is mutable (`ismutable`) and has the same keys as the input.
 The values are `undef` by default.
 In general we can overide the element type or keys, using the form (with default values) `newdict = similar(olddict, NewT = eltype(olddict), newkeys = keys(olddict))`.
 I don't see any reason for the output container to be `isinsertable`.